 Now we’re a small company, and though we can guarantee almost 100% uptime of your site, we can’t guarantee a complete 100%, because things do go wrong, and we don’t have hundreds of thousands of dollars to have redundant servers and all that.
 But Network Solutions does.
 Even if they let your website on their hosting go down, their main site should never, ever be unavailable.
 This means you can’t even login to tell them your site is down, or that you can’t access your domain, because it’s registered through them.
 Plus we just checked again, almost 30 minutes later, and its still down.
 And I haven’t even mentioned the broken links and convoluted, unintuitive, interface in their domain admin area.

 Even if the previous 2 strikes were unacceptable, we simply cannot believe that their main site is down (and they even have a nice little message acknowledging that fact and telling you to call them).
 Hopefully this issue doesn’t slow their 3-day response time to our request, so we can finally extricate our client’s domain from their grasp.

 If you’re with Network Solutions, we would love to take care of you here at WordXpress, which includes domain registration (or renewal if you already have one), hosting, and we even update your website for you.
 But if you’d like to keep managing your website yourself, we highly recommend registering your domain somewhere other than Network Solutions, such as Hover.
-And if you’re using Network Solutions’ hosting, move your hosting to Bluehost, or Hostgator if you need something more robust.
+And if you’re using Network Solutions’ hosting, move your hosting to CloudWays, Kinsta, or Flywheel, depending on your needs.